Customer Experience Journey Mapping

 • Poor digital journeys have caused 50% of consumers to switch to competitors.

-• 79% of consumers would be deterred from purchasing again after a negative post-purchase experience, such as a bad delivery experience or confusing returns process.
+• 79% of consumers would be deterred from purchasing again after a negative post-purchase experience, such as a bad delivery experience or a confusing returns process.

 • 89% of customers cease doing business with a company due to poor customer service.

-Physical Retail - the 4TH PILLAR
+Physical Retail - the 4th Pillar

 Read on to learn more about the three pillars and what this mapping process looks like.